Scattering of Quantum Particles in de Sitter Spacetime I: The Formalism: Observers in maximally symmetric de Sitter space

-The observers move along timelike geodesics, which can be constructed as the intersections between deS$_d$ and two-dimensional planes containing the origin of the embedding space and having $d-1$ independent spacelike normal vectors \cite{Cacciatori:2007in}, see Fig.\ 2.
+The observers and massive particles follow timelike geodesics.
+These be constructed as the intersections between deS$_d$ and two-dimensional planes containing the origin of the embedding space and having $d-1$ independent spacelike normal vectors \cite{Cacciatori:2007in}, see Fig.\ 2.
 Each plane intersects the future lightcone along two of its generatrices.
-Any two future directed null vectors $v$ and $w$ lying on such generatrices (and normalized as $2v\cdot w =-1$) can be used to parameterize the corresponding geodesic in terms of the proper time $\tau$: \be X(\tau)=\ell(v \,e^{c\tau/\ell}-w \,e^{-c\tau/\ell})\ .\ee Actually, the same plane carves out another ``mirror'' geodesics, $X'(\tau)= -X(\tau)$.
+Any two future directed null vectors $v$ and $w$ lying on such generatrices (and normalized as $2v\cdot w =-1$) can be used to parameterize the corresponding geodesic in terms of the proper time $\tau$: \be X(\tau)=\ell(v \,e^{c\tau/\ell}-w \,e^{-c\tau/\ell})\ . \ee Actually, the same plane carves out another ``mirror'' geodesics, $X'(\tau)= -X(\tau)$.

-There are $d(d+1)/2$ quantities conserved along timelike geodesics: \be K_{AB}=v_Aw_B-w_Av_B\ , \ee in one-to-one correspondence with the $SO(1,d)$ generators $L_{AB}$ \cite{Cacciatori:2007in}.
-These (hermitean) generators obey the algebra \be [L_{AB},L_{CD}]=i\, (\eta_{BC}L_{AD} -\eta_{AC}L_{BD} +\eta_{AD}L_{BC}- \eta_{BD}L_{AC}) ,\ee where $\eta_{AB}=\rm{diag}(-1,1,\dots,1)$.
-Similarly to Minkowski spacetime, where the observers are related by Poincar\'e transformations, de Sitter observers are related by $SO(1,d)$ transformations.
+The geodesics are characterized (and uniquely determined) by $d(d+1)/2$ conserved Noether charges $K_{AB}=-K_{BA}$ associated to the Lorentz generators $L_{AB}$. {}For a motion parameterized by the vectors $v$ and $w$ as in in Eq.(\ref{ged}), they are given by \cite{Cacciatori:2007in} \be K_{AB}=v_Aw_B-w_Av_B\ . \ee Similarly to Minkowski spacetime, where the observers are related by Poincar\'e transformations, de Sitter observers are related by $SO(1,d)$ transformations.
 In particular, each geodesic motion can be transformed into the motion on a ``vertical'' geodesics in the (01) plane, with $X_A(\tau)=0$ for $A>1$, and the observer's $X_0(\tau=0)=0$, $X_1(\tau=0)=\ell$.

 deS$_d$ is topologically equivalent to $\mathbb{R}\times S^{d-1}$.
 In the ``decompactification'' limit of $\ell\to\infty$, deS$_d$ becomes flat.
 The compact dimensions, however, as well as the lower rank of the symmetry algebra as compared to the flat case, leave a mark on the Hilbert space.